pvial00/FishBowl/README.md

 - Left and Right halves are swapped

-Currently, FishBowl is available in CBC mode only.
+Currently, FishBowl is available in CBC and OFB modes.

 # fbcrypt.py usage